If an individual discloses that they are using a

 Back to Chapter Index

-The VR Individualized Plan for Employment (IPE) for a student receiving special education services shall (per 2001 Federal Regulation 34 CFR § 361.46 (d)) be coordinated with the secondary (junior high or high) school Individualized Education Program (IEP) goals, objectives, and services.
-The counselor is not required to attend school IEP meetings until the school or custodial parent or legal guardian invites the counselor to attend a meeting to develop the Transition Plan component of the IEP for a student preparing to graduate or age out, or at risk of dropping out.
+The VR Individualized Plan for Employment (IPE) for a student receiving special education services shall (per 2016 Federal Regulation 34 CFR § 361.46 (d)) be coordinated with the secondary (junior high or high) school Individualized Education Program (IEP) goals, objectives, and services.
+The counselor is not required to attend school IEP meetings until the school or custodial parent or legal guardian invites the counselor to attend a meeting to develop the Transition Plan component of the IEP for a student (per 2016 Federal Regulation 34 CFR 361.48(a)(4)).